 Novartis has a long-standing scientific commitment to patients living with CML.
 For more than 20 years, our bold science has helped transform CML into a chronic disease for many patients.
 Despite these advancements, we’re not standing still.
 We continue to research ways to target the disease, seeking to address the challenges with treatment resistance and/or intolerance that many patients face.
 Novartis also continues to reimagine CML care through its commitment to sustainable access for patients and collaboration with the global CML community.

-Located in East Hanover, NJ Novartis Pharmaceuticals Corporation – an affiliate of Novartis – is reimagining medicine to improve and extend people's lives.
+Novartis is reimagining medicine to improve and extend people’s lives.
 As a leading global medicines company, we use innovative science and digital technologies to create transformative treatments in areas of great medical need.
-In our quest to find new medicines, we consistently rank among the world's top companies investing in research and development.
-Novartis employs nearly 15,000 people in the United States.
-For more information, please visit https://www.novartis.us.
+In our quest to find new medicines, we consistently rank among the world’s top companies investing in research and development.
+Novartis products reach nearly 800 million people globally and we are finding innovative ways to expand access to our latest treatments.
+About 108,000 people of more than 140 nationalities work at Novartis around the world.
+Find out more at https://www.novartis.com.

 *Bosulif is a registered trademark of Pfizer.